sez11a/liferay-learn/docs/dxp/7.x/en/platform/06-developer-tools/09-rest-builder/consuming-rest-services.md

 1. Go to Control Panel &rarr; Sites &rarr; Sites.
 1. Click the Actions button, and then choose *Go to Site Settings*.

 The Site ID appears at the top of the Details section.
+It's an Integer, like `20119`.

 ## Make the Service Call Using Credentials with Access to the Data